Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 ## Checking output

 You can check the console output of a code block using the ` ```output` directive.
-This is equivalent to using the command [Expected console output](../commands/instacli/testing/Expected%20console%20output.spec.md).
+This is equivalent to using the command [**Expected console output**](../commands/instacli/testing/Expected%20console%20output.spec.md).
 If the output of the command is not the same as specified in the ` ````output` block, the script will fail.

-Note: for checking the output of a command within a script, use the [Expected output](../commands/instacli/testing/Expected%20output.spec.md) command inside the script.
-There is no Markdown shortcut for that
+For checking the output of a command within a script, use the [**Expected output **](../commands/instacli/testing/Expected%20output.spec.md) command inside the script.
+(Note that there is no Markdown shortcut for that.)

 ### Markdown format